rjohnsen/kringlecon-2022/docs/objectives/intro.md

 # Foreword

+Finally - December is here again and so are the SANS Holiday Hack Challenge!

+Last year I won the Runner-Up Best Technical Answer - which certainly made my year!

 Life is circular - so is the year.
 It starts in January and ends with "SANS Holiday Hack Challenge" and "KringleCon".
 Then it repeats next year as a tradition - almost like Christmas itself.